ALMSIVI/novel-tools-py/docs/references.md

 **Arguments:**

-- units (list[{filter: dict[str, str], format: str | dict[str, str]}]): The list of processing units. `filter` is a dictionary with the fields as the key, and `format` can be either a string or a dict containing the format strings for each custom field.
+- units (list[novel_tools.processors.transformers.title_transformer.Unit]): The list of processing units. `filter` is a dictionary with the fields as the key, and `format` can be either a string or a dict containing the format strings for each custom field.
 Please put the units with the most specific filters first, and leave the most generic last, to avoid short-circuiting.

 ### TypeTransformer